 I LOVE FINE GARDEN TOOLS: My edger that has lasted more than 25 years with no signs of wear; my stainless border spade; the long-reach telescoping pruners with precision snipping power from a distance.
 But I also pack my tool tote with cheap stuff—some under $10—that I couldn’t live without.
 Things like these:

-Snappy little snippers: I was gifted a pair of Italian-made “Inox” clippers a reader had bought at A.M.
+Snappy little snippers: Years ago, I was gifted a pair of Italian-made “Inox” clippers a reader had bought at A.M.
 Leonard, saying she loved them.
 “How can these little things be any good?”
-I thought when the little, orange-handled, un-fancy things arrived, then quickly became addicted to them after decades as a Felco-user.
+I thought when the little, orange-handled, un-fancy things arrived, then quickly became addicted to the snips, which are technically fruit and flower snips, after decades as a Felco-user.
 Deceptively strong, and the narrow stainless blades are good for fine work, too.
-About $20.
-[Update: A helpful reader wrote in to unravel the “Inox” mystery, saying: “It’s Euro-speak for inoxidable, which translates roughly into stainless or rustproof.”
-So not a brand.]
+Inspired by those, I have since moved on to these needle-nose “fruit pruners,” by ARS.
+(Update: A helpful reader wrote in to unravel the “Inox” mystery, saying: “It’s Euro-speak for inoxidable, which translates roughly into stainless or rustproof.”
+So not a brand.)

 Former bread knife: I upcycled my serrated bread knife into a perennial-dividing tool years ago, when I got a new one.
 Use it for dividing perennials with fibrous roots too tough to tease apart, or to cut out dead portions such as the center of an old clump of Siberian iris, or for dividing massive cannas.
 Free (if you’re due for an upgrade in the kitchen like I was).